Carbon Border Adjustment Mechanism

 Backround

-The European Emissions Trading System (EU ETS) is a key instrument of the Green Deal.
-It was introduced in 2005 to provide emissions-intensive industries with an incentive to reduce their emissions by trading emission allowances.
+A key instrument of the Green Deal is the European Union Emissions Trading System (EU ETS), which was introduced in 2005 and is designed to provide incentives for emission-intensive industries to reduce their emissions through the trading of emission allowances.

 How does the CBAM work?

-Importers must submit CBAM certificates covering the total emissions, while taking any potential carbon price paid abroad into account.
-After the end of the transition period, only authorised CBAM applicants will be allowed to import CBAM goods into the EU from 2026.
+Importers must submit CBAM certificates corresponding to their total emissions, taking into account any carbon price paid abroad.
+After the transition period ends, only authorized CBAM registrants will be permitted to import CBAM goods into the EU starting in 2026.

 Who does the CO₂ border adjustment system apply to?